 People with the right experience have the ability to predict challenges and focus on potential consequences before they happen.
 They are able to think across the organization, and they establish joint responsibility for development and results.

 In four key areas, a High Performer's "DNA" can be identified and assessed: Competencies, Behaviour, Experience and Motivation.

 In principle, all four elements must be present before Nordic Headhunting describes a person as a High Performer.
 The degree and shape of the various elements will vary according to the specific job.
 The goal is to find a high level of competence combined with the right experience, behavior and motivation.
-Thus, it is essential that the candidate's behavior harmonizes with the company's and the team's culture, and that they continuously manages to develop their competencies and - not least - is strongly motivated by the position and business.
+Thus, it is essential that the candidate's behaviour harmonizes with the company's and the team's culture, and that they continuously manage to develop their competencies and - not least - are strongly motivated by the position and business.